Cool Cymru: Wider culture

 Wales in the 1990s was enjoying a particular period of international prominence.
 Its reputation was heightened by the performances of sporting individuals such as Joe Calzaghe, Ryan Giggs, and Scott Gibbs, as well as the notorious headlines generated by figures like Howard Marks.

 Actors of prominence included Ioan Gruffudd, who appeared in Solomon & Gaenor (nominated for Best Foreign Language Film at the 72nd Academy Awards), as well as Rhys Ifans and Anthony Hopkins who both appeared in the Chekhov tale August, and Llangefni born Huw Garmon who starred in the Oscar nominated Welsh language film Hedd Wyn.

-1997 saw the release of House of America (about a dysfunctional family in a Welsh mining town), and that same year Newport-born director Julian Richards released Darklands (the "first home grown Welsh horror film").
+House of America (about a dysfunctional family in a Welsh mining town) was released in 1997; in that same year Newport-born director Julian Richards released Darklands (the "first home grown Welsh horror film").

-A particular figure of the era was the Kevin Allen produced black comedy Twin Town which holds cult status in Swansea and internationally.
-It showed Wales' second city in a then-controversial light of "excessive profanity, drug-taking and violence as the order of the day", and provoked the outraged response of Liberal Democrat MP David Alton who railed against the show as "sordid and squalid, plunging new depths of depravity."
+The Kevin Allen-produced black comedy Twin Town, which holds cult status in Swansea and internationally, showed Wales' second city in a then-controversial light of "excessive profanity, drug-taking and violence as the order of the day", and provoked the outraged response of Liberal Democrat MP David Alton who railed against the film as "sordid and squalid, plunging new depths of depravity."

-The era is represented in the 1999 coming of age independent film Human Traffic which was hailed for its provocative social commentary and the use of archival footage to provide political commentary while depicting the club scene and drug-fuelled weekends of young people in Cardiff.

 The Guardian in a 2004 review of Cool Cymru described a road map of the scene as a "proud nation of footballer Ryan Giggs, movie star Catherine Zeta-Jones, clothes designer Julien Macdonald, rappers Goldie Lookin Chain and, to a lesser extent, Rhys Ifans and Huw Edwards."

 Cool Cymru exhibit

-Llanelli born photographer and artist Terry Morris was close to events and figures in the era, and as a result managed to document much of the decade.
-His book and exhibit was titled Cool Cymru, launched at the Wales Millennium Centre and opened by Charlotte Church.
-The series later became a three part television documentary by Llanelli-based Tinopolis.
+Terry Morris book and exhibit was titled Cool Cymru, launched at the Wales Millennium Centre and opened by Charlotte Church.
+The series later became a three-part television documentary by Llanelli-based Tinopolis.